 Maintain Consistent Fire Safety

-Educational facilities are often used out of normal working hours.
-Adult learning, sporting activities, meetings, conferences etc. can all take place in schools when students have left the building.
+Educational facilities are often used outside of normal working hours.
+Adult learning, sporting activities, meetings, conferences, etc can all take place in schools when students have left the building.

 The person responsible for the maintenance of the buildings must make sure that anyone using the school is aware of the fire safety precautions.

 People will often assume that fire safety measures have been put in place, but if a fire warden is not on-site at all times, you must make arrangements to ensure those on the premises know where evacuation points are and what to do in the event of a fire emergency.

 Adult learning sessions could involve sources of ignition, such as in a cooking class or electrical maintenance.
 Consider if it’s the teacher’s responsibility or the building manager’s to ensure proper fire safety is communicated.